reichlab/docs.zoltardata/docs/Projects.md

 ![Project changes confirmation](img/confirm-project-changes.png "Project changes confirmation page")

 The diff function categorizes each change according to the type of change and what item it applies to.
-For example, the first change under **All changes** in the above screen shot is the editing of the project's "name" field.
+For example, the first change under **All changes** in the above screenshot is the editing of the project's "name" field.
 Another change is the third one in that list, which is the removal of the _unit_ abbreviated "loc3".
 Here are all the kinds of change that might be identified:

 - _OBJ_ADDED_: An item of a particular type will be added to the project.
 For example, adding a new unit abbreviated "loc4".
 - _OBJ_REMOVED_: "" will be removed "" from a project.
 Removing the target "pct next week", say.